Thundeee/Thundeee/README.md

 - 🏫 I’m currently studying **Front-end development at Noroff**

-- 👨‍💻 My portfolio for recent work is available here ["legg inn link til portfolio"]("legg inn link til portfolio")
+- 👨‍💻 My portfolio for recent work is not currently available as its outdated

 - 📫 How to reach me **Asbjorn#6086 on Discord!**